 Those words–partakers of the divine nature–articulate my heart’s desire.
 I want to be good, not just convince myself that I am.
-And I have tried, so very hard, but the psalmist spoke true when he commented on the deceitfulness of our hearts.
+And I have tried, so very hard, but the psalmist spoke truly when he commented on the deceitfulness of our hearts.
 I can be utterly convinced that I am doing things for the right reasons.
-Then find out that all along I was being selfish.
+Then find out that all along, I was selfish.
 Fortunately, this passage explains to us how we can be truly changed.

 First, Peter assures us that we have everything we need available to us.

 If true life and godliness are what we desire, provision has been made.
 And, so typical of God–the provision comes through “knowledge of Him.”
-Every romantic movie can be summed up in the belief that to love someone is to truly know them.
-In God, this is fulfilled in a unique way, to know Him means we get to be transformed into His image.
+Every romantic movie can be summed up to believe that to love someone is to know them truly.
+In God, this is fulfilled uniquely; to know Him means we get to be transformed into His image.
 This is not the conformity for which Christianity is ridiculed–God is as multifaceted as the countless colors in our world.
 Instead, C.S.
-Lewis correctly notes: ““The more we let God take us over, the more truly ourselves we become – because He made us.
+Lewis correctly notes: “The more we let God take us over, the more truly ourselves we become – because He made us.
 He invented us.

 He invented all the different people that you and I were intended to be.
 It is when I turn to Christ, when I give up myself to His personality, that I first begin to have a real personality of my own.”